UK Labour leader accuses government of trashing economy

 Starmer, who replaced hard-left Labour leader Jeremy Corbyn in 2020, is determined to end that run.
 The 60-year-old former public prosecutor aims to persuade voters that Labour is the “party of the center ground,” not the high-taxing party of urban left-wingers its detractors like to depict.

-A risky set of Conservative economic policies with the stated goal of boosting economic growth by slashing regulation and cutting taxes for businesses and high-earners has helped Starmer portray Labour as the moderate choice.
+A risky set of Conservative economic policies with the stated goal of boosting economic growth by slashing regulation and cutting taxes for businesses and high-earners has helped Starmer portray Labour as the prudent choice.
 Opponents say the measures will send inflation, already close to 10%, even higher and worsen a cost-of-living crisis trigged by Russia’s invasion of Ukraine.

 “Don’t forget.
 Don’t forgive,” Starmer said.
-“The only way to stop this is with a Labour government.”
+He promised that under Labour, “every policy we announce will be fully costed.”

 Starmer also presented a plan to stimulate the British economy by investing in alternative energy.
 Vowing to make the U.K. a “green growth superpower,” he said Labour would set up a publicly owned clean energy company to expand sun, wind and wave power and make Britain’s electricity supply carbon-neutral by 2030.

-Opinion polls show Labour ahead of the Tories by as much as 17%.
 While the U.K.’s next general election is not due until 2024, Labour’s current popularity has helped Starmer unite his often-fractious party, at least for now.

 But there is still disquiet among some who want Labour to stick to the policies of nationalization and spending hikes promised by the socialist Corbyn.